dlaub3/blog/python/practical-python-primer.md

 ### Mixed Structures

-It's possible to store anything is a data sructrue because everything is an object and variables store references to objects.
+It's possible to store anything in a data structure because everything is an object and variables store references to objects.

 ## Conditionals